HarithJ/Yummy-Recipes-Ch3/README.md

 # Yummy-Recipes

-(please note: The below link is not working perfectly as it should)
+To view the webiste please visit (PLEASE NOTE: The link is not working perfectly as it should): https://yummy-recipes-harith.herokuapp.com/

-To view the webiste please visit: https://yummy-recipes-harith.herokuapp.com/

 You can also clone the development branch and take the following steps to view the website (this shud happen inside command-line prompt: